 Available for media contacts:

-- Byzantine aesthetics: e.g., reception and response to religious and secular iconography, expression of devotion in Byzantium
+- Late Antique and Byzantine aesthetics: e.g., reception and response to religious and secular iconography, expressions of devotion

-- Medieval history: e.g., Byzantium and the Crusaders, Arabs in Byzantium
+- Medieval history: e.g., Byzantium and the Crusaders, Byzantium and the Arabs

-In the past Dr Spingou has organised events on videogames and ancient history and has given public talks on Byzantine devotion and classicisms at Oxford and Edinburgh.
+In the past, Dr Spingou has organised public events on videogames and ancient history and has given public talks on Byzantine devotion and classicisms at Oxford and Edinburgh.

 Dr Spingou has taught courses on church and empire in Byzantium, late antique and Byzantine art, Greek culture and literature from the Hellenistic times to Byzantium, as well as Greek language and palaeography.

 Courses at Edinburgh: